Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 * Optimizations specific to the V100 GPUs can be enabled by using the [`-qtgtarch=sm_70`](https://www.ibm.com/docs/en/xl-c-and-cpp-linux/16.1.1?topic=descriptions-qtgtarch) flag.
 * IBM provides [documentation](https://www.ibm.com/docs/en/xl-c-and-cpp-linux/16.1.1) for the compiler with a [list of supported OpenMP directives](https://www.ibm.com/docs/en/xl-c-and-cpp-linux/16.1.1?topic=reference-pragma-directives-openmp-parallelization) and information on [target-offloading specifics](https://www.ibm.com/docs/en/xl-c-and-cpp-linux/16.1.1?topic=gpus-programming-openmp-device-constructs)

-### HMPP

-HMPP is available from the CAPS compilers.

 ## Native GPU Programming